Various Music Diagnostic Exams are required of all new students after full admission but before registering for any classes.

-Piano Literature Diagnostic Exam (for Piano Performance and Piano Pedagogy majors
+Piano Literature Diagnostic Exam (required for ALL Piano Performance and Piano Pedagogy

-Diction Diagnostic Exam (for Voice Performance, Opera Theater and Choral Conducting
+Diction Diagnostic Exam (required for ALL Voice Performance, Opera Theater and Choral

 Register here for all or parts of the exam.